deepset-ai/deepset-cloud-sdk/examples/README.md

 # Examples

-## Upload datasets to deepset Cloud
+## Upload files to deepset Cloud

-We provide three different ways to upload datasets:
+You can upload files in three different ways:
-1. Upload multiple files via explicit file paths
+1. Upload multiple files by providing explicit file paths.
-2. Upload all files from a folder
+2. Upload all files from a folder.
-3. Upload raw texts
+3. Upload raw text.

 All three methods have the same parameters:
-- workspace_name: str = None
+- `workspace_name`: str = None
+    Optional.
+Specifies the deepset Cloud workspace where you want to upload the files.
+You can set it through environment variable.
+If you don't provide any value, the files are uploaded to the `default` workspace.
-- blocking: bool = True
+- `blocking`: bool = True
-- timeout_s: int = 300

-The parameters api_key and api_url are optional and can be set via environment variables.

-The parameter workspace_name is optional and can be set via environment variable.
-If no workspace_name is provided, the default workspace is used.

-The parameter blocking is optional and can be set to False if you want to upload files and not wait for deepset Cloud to list the files in the workspace.
-This can take up to 1 Hour, depending on the size and number the files.
+    Optional.
+Specifies if you want to wait until your files are listed in deepset Cloud.
+This can take up to one hour, depending on the size and number of files.

-The parameter timeout_s is optional and can be set to a custom timeout in seconds.
-The default is 300 seconds.
+- `timeout_s`: int = 300
+    Optional.
+A custom timeout for file upload in seconds.
+- `api_key`: str = None
+    Optional.
+The API key to deepset Cloud.
+You can configure it through an environment variable.
+- `api_url`: str = None
+    Optional.
+The production URL.
+It's useful for running tests against a dev environment or your own domain.
+You can configure it through an environment variable.
+For other cases, you can just ignore it.